Gerschenkron effect: Applications

 It was mentioned that there is possibility to indicate the speed of the economic development in a society by the number bias of the index.
-Which is product of the Gerschenkron effect.
+Which is a product of the Gerschenkron effect.
 However, it could add to an unbalanced industrialization period.
 It is because of the quantity relatives dominates, thus, Laspeyres quantity index goes up.

 Different methodology

 Different method of examining growth over time could be comparing Paasche price index with annual quantity weight with Laspeyres price index with constant quantity weights from the start of the period.
 If there was an economic transformation, it would lead to fall of relative prices of new goods and its increasing share of the aggregate output.
 That would lead to lower values provided by PPI than LPI.
 Because while weights in LPI remain constant, in PPI relatively cheaper goods get increasing weight.
 According to Gerschenkron, this leads to “annoying index problem.”
 However, we can take ratio of PPI/LPI which has been labelled Gerschenkron effect.
 The more it decreases, the more economic transformation took place.

 Therefore, we can have two sorts of transformations: positive and negative.
 Corresponding to Schumpeter’s “creative destruction:” meaning that new industries expand at the expense of the older ones which are falling behind.